Where can I take household hazardous waste?

 TFPD does not service or recharge fire extinguishers.
 Old or obsolete extinguishers may be ineffective on fires and may cause injury.

 If your fire extinguisher has a gauge, then it can be filled.
 If there is no gauge, then the fire extinguisher is for one-time use only, and is disposable.
-To service your fire extinguisher, please contact a fire extinguisher maintenance company.
+To service your fire extinguisher, please refer to the manufacturer’s label/sticker/hang tag on the extinguisher or contact a fire extinguisher maintenance company.

 Replace or service an extinguisher right away if it’s been used or if you notice any of the following: